hayden-erickson/nn-course/outline.md

    descent.
 So what changes can we make to y1 to affect its output.
 We can change the value we multiple by x (the number of rooms).
 7. How do we change the value to lower the cost function?

+> Now that the student knows the steps or important concepts, what are the Do’s
+> and Don’ts they should be aware of?

+> where might they screw up, get lost, or be disappointed, and how can they
+> deal with that well?

+## Video #3

+> Case Study What is a case study - about you, one of your students, or in the
+> greater marketplace - that really illustrates what you’ve been teaching in
+> this module?

+> Tell the story, and give some teaching points.
+What is a download or a tool
+> that could help your student better understand or implement your idea?
+(For
+> example, this download is a tool that is helping you implement what Brendon
+> taught about online courses in this module).

+> What cheerleading or parting words of advice and encouragement can you give
+> at the end of this video?
+(Also, don’t forget to ask your student’s to
+> participate by commenting or asking questions on the video).